Microsoft Tunnel for Microsoft Intune

 - Tunnel Gateway doesn't support SSL break and inspect, TLS break and inspect, or deep packet inspection for client connections.

 - If Tunnel Gateway uses an outbound proxy for internet access, the proxy server can't perform break and inspect.
-This is because Tunnel Gateway Management Agent uses TLS mutual authentication when connecting to Intune (Refer to 3 in the Architecture diagram above).
+This is because Tunnel Gateway Management Agent uses TLS mutual authentication when connecting to Intune (Refer to 3 in the Architecture diagram).
 If break and inspect is enabled on the proxy server, network admins that manage the proxy server must add the Tunnel Gateway server IP address and Fully Qualified Domain Name (FQDN) to an approve-list to these Intune endpoints.